barry963/Production-Engineering-questionnaire/README.md

 3. Generated result on the page has the corresponding attribute name
 4. administrator can modify the questionnaire questions in different presets
 5. users can choose different presets
+6. administrator can login to the corresponding page after submit username and password

 =====================================